mdavoodi/www/source/blog/2015-07-01-ben-joins-hashicorp.html.markdown

-At HashiCorp, Ben will be working both with ecosystem partners and customers to streamline our internal processes and to make it easier for organizations to adaopt our technology.
+At HashiCorp, Ben will be working both with ecosystem partners and customers to streamline our internal processes and to make it easier for organizations to adopt our technology.
 Ben is chartered with making it easy to be successful with our products, whether you are a sole developer, Global 2000 company, non-profit, or ecosystem partner.